metaparticle-io/package/README.md

 a collection of libraries that enable programmers to build and deploy containers using code that feels familiar to them.

+Rather than learn a new set of tools, syntaxes or workflows.
+The package libraries aim to use language level features to add new capabilities to existing programming languages.

 ## Can you give me an example?
 Here's a simple example of building a containerized Java application: